NathanHoekstra/nathanhoekstra.nl/src/data/blog/hello-world.md

 description: Celebrating the launch of my website and discussing how it came to be.
 ---

-Hello! welcome to my website!
+Hello, welcome to my website!
 I finally reached a point where I was satisfied with the look of the website.

-Way too much time has passed since I bought the domain since I was unable to find a template that suits me (and I was not going to make one since I am not a good web developer by any means).
+It's been way too long since I bought the domain because I couldn't find a template that worked for me, and I wasn't about to create one myself since I'm not a skilled web developer by any means.

 I wanted to use a site/template that atleast had the following requirements: